 Pond site selection

-The site selection for a single or multiple pond system is one of the most important components of developing an effective effluent system and will require careful planning taking many variables into consideration.
+The site selection for a single or multiple pond system is one of the most important components in developing an effective effluent system.

 Factors to consider when selecting a potential pond site